ian512549/new-nc-flix/README.md

 - most valued customer (customer with the most rentals)
 - most popular film (film with most rentals)
 - average rating of each store (calculated as average of all films in store) rounded to **1 decimal place**

+## Task 7

+1. We are evaluating the quality of the films we currently have in our database.
+Management has asked you to create an output with the following information:

+- Genre name
+- Average rating for the genre (rounded to 1 decimal place)

+2. Management is now looking into the quality of stock in the **Manchester** store particularly.
+Create an output that that shows:

+- Genre name
+- Average rating for the genre (rounded to 1 decimal place)

+**_If the store stocks multiple of the same film you should be using just one rating in your calculation of the average._**